Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints and is followed by a new line to the standard output
+A script that displays a confused smiley